-If you’re setting up a business in the Netherlands, it’s important to get to grips with the corporate tax you’ll need to pay on any of your company’s profits.
+If you’re setting up a business in the Netherlands, it’s important to understand what corporate tax you must pay on any of your profits.

 Corporate tax for sole traders